JulianNicholls/gosu_enhanced-gem/README.md

 ## Point

 Holds a set of (x, y) co-ordinates.
 Allows for offsetting and moving by another Point or a pair of co-ordinates.

 ## Size

 Holds a (width, height) size.
 Allows for inflation / deflation with another size or a pair of sizes.

+## Region

+Holds a position and size.
+Delegates movement and size change to its constituents.

 ## Gosu::Window

 Added #draw_rectangle which draws a simple rectangle specified with a Point and Size in one colour.

 ## Gosu::Font

 Added #measure and #centred_in which measure a piece of text and centre it in a given Size.

 ## Installation